KhronosGroup/glslang/README.md

 # News

+1. Default branch will be renamed from 'master' to 'main' [as requested by Khronos](https://github.com/KhronosGroup/glslang/issues/3107) on 01/30/2023.

-1. Visual Studio 2013 is no longer supported
+2. Visual Studio 2013 is no longer supported

    [As scheduled](https://github.com/KhronosGroup/glslang/blob/9eef54b2513ca6b40b47b07d24f453848b65c0df/README.md#planned-deprecationsremovals),
 Microsoft Visual Studio 2013 is no longer officially supported. \
    Please upgrade to at least Visual Studio 2015.

-2. The versioning scheme is being improved, and you might notice some differences.
+3. The versioning scheme is being improved, and you might notice some differences.
 This is currently WIP, but will be coming soon.
 See, for example, PR #2277.

-3. If you get a new **compilation error due to a missing header**, it might be caused by this planned removal:
+4. If you get a new **compilation error due to a missing header**, it might be caused by this planned removal:

 **SPIRV Folder, 1-May, 2020.** Glslang, when installed through CMake, will install a `SPIRV` folder into `${CMAKE_INSTALL_INCLUDEDIR}`.